Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 ### Ensure compliance {#collect-irb}

-If you are collecting human subjects data and your study is considered research (see the \@ref(glossary) for definitions of these terms), it is important to consult with your applicable institutional review board (IRB) about their specific requirements before moving forward with any data collection efforts.
+If you are collecting human subjects data and your study is considered research (see Chapter \@ref(glossary) for definitions of these terms), it is important to consult with your applicable institutional review board (IRB) about their specific requirements before moving forward with any data collection efforts.
 As discussed in Chapter \@ref(hsd), an IRB is a committee that assesses the ethics and safety of research studies involving human subjects.
 If an IRB application is required for your project, the review process can take several weeks and it is common for the IRB to request revisions to submission materials.
 Make sure to review your timeline and give yourself plenty of time to work through this process before you need to begin recruitment and data collection.

 Informed consent agreements, and assents for participants under the age of 18, are commonly required by IRBs for research studies that collect human subjects data.
 As discussed in Chapter \@ref(hsd), these agreements ensure that participants fully understand what is being asked of them and voluntarily agree to participate in your study.
 There are several categories of information that will be required for you to include in your consent form (e.g., description of study, types of data being collected, risks and benefits to participant, how participant privacy will be maintained) [@the_turing_way_community_turing_2022].
 Make sure to consult with your applicable IRB about what should be included.
 However, with an increase in federal data sharing requirements, it is very important at this time to also consider how you want to gain consent for public data sharing. @meyer_practical_2018 provides some general best practices to consider when adding language about public data sharing to a consent form.